Skip to content

 • Enhanced Pagesy with index and cache parameters

-• Python 3.9+ compatibility
+• Python 3.9+ compatibility with modern built-in generics

 → View complete changelog